 At PwC, we respect and value differences.
 When people from different backgrounds and with different points of view work together, we create the most value – for our clients, our people and society.
 Learn more

 PricewaterhouseCoopers (PwC) is an accounting company headquartered in the New York City, NY area with 5001 to 10000 employees.
-PricewaterhouseCoopers (PwC) has a 3.9-star InHerSight Score, based on 5,900 ratings from 395 current or former employees.
+PricewaterhouseCoopers (PwC) has a 3.9-star InHerSight Score, based on 6,185 ratings from 415 employees.
 53 employees have left comments about their experience working for the company on InHerSight.